17th Construction Squadron (Australia): South Vietnam (1966–1971)

 Land clearing operations had been undertaken by 1st Field Squadron since the occupation of Nui Dat to improve base defences and observation.
 Later they were extended for tactical purposes to open up key routes within Phuoc Tuy by removing vegetation to deny cover and concealment to the Viet Cong, and also provided arable land for villagers as part of the Pacification program.
 In March 1968, a dedicated Land Clearing Team was formed by 17th Construction Squadron elements at Nui Dat to supplement existing arrangements.
-One particular operation, codenamed "Cooktown Orchid" conducted in April 1968, saw a large element of Plant Troop deploy under infantry and armoured protection to clear undergrowth and trees in the foothills of the Long Hai mountains.
+One particular operation, codenamed "Cooktown Orchid" conducted in April 1968, saw a large element of Plant Troop deploy under infantry and armoured protection to clear undergrowth and trees in the foothills of the Long Hải Hills.
 Land clearance operations proved quite dangerous for the plant operators who were exposed to land mines and booby traps, as well as to attack by small arms and other direct fire weapons.
 During this operation one D8 bulldozer was destroyed, and a sapper injured when an RPG round hit the dozer he was operating.
 In 1969 the squadron continued with land clearing tasks within the 1 ATF area of operations.
 During the operation, numerous bunker systems were uncovered and the D8 dozers detonated many mines.
 In August 1969, 9 Troop assisted in replacing a sabotaged bridge with a 206 ft floating pontoon bridge.
 The enemy had blown the bridge on National Route 51, 40 mi south-east of Saigon.
 The troop, working with the US Engineers, took only 13 hours to re-open the road.

 1970 saw the squadron heavily committed to Project 399, the civil aid program involving the construction of housing for Regional Force soldiers and their families throughout Phuoc Tuy province.
 The squadron built a total of 410 houses at sites such as Baria, An Nhuit, Dat Do, Ong Trinh and Duc Thanh.
 On 20 September the unit celebrated its 21st birthday.
 Later that year, John Sanderson was appointed Officer Commanding.
 It was at about this time that the unit adopted the "Little Bear" symbol and the motto, "A Little Bear will Fix It", which is well known on Norton's Bear Brand Tape.
 The little bear was created in the mid-1950s by Sydney cartoonist Syd Miller and has been in extensively since that time.
 Quarrying operations during 1970, with the squadron operating Hadfield and Aveling-Barford crushers at three sites.
 Throughout 1971 a number of major road projects were completed, as was a 36 m bridge over the Song Rai River.
 The squadron subsequently returned to Australia, where it moved to Enoggera, Queensland.
 At the height of its involvement in Vietnam, the squadron consisted of 12 officers and 334 other ranks.